benoitc/erica/README.md

 * web (the template used with the create-web command)
 * ddoc (the default create used for create-ddoc command)
-* example: a simple couchapp exampole
+* example: a simple couchapp example
 * couchapp: a simple template with the good old couchapp javascript library.

 You can add your own template in ~/.erica/templates.